maliMirkec/personal-website/site/articles/my-favorite-chrome-extensions-for-web-development-mostly-2023.md

 ## Grammarly to Markdown

 Before discovering the [Grammarly to Markdown](https://chrome.google.com/webstore/detail/grammarly-to-markdown/bjodbpcjeogaihbekannledankhcjbgo) extension, I used [the Paste to Markdown](https://euangoddard.github.io/clipboard2markdown/) online tool.
-That implied I had to copy the text from Grammarly, paste it in Paste to Markdown, copy it again, and then paste it into my Markdown file.
+That implied I had to copy the text from Grammarly, paste it into Paste to Markdown, copy it again, and then paste it into my Markdown file.
 With Grammarly to Markdown, I cut the middleman and paste it directly to Markdown.

 ## SEO META in 1 CLICK